 I was struck by a couple of points Penny Stratton made in her recent ICYMI post on managing a project including lots of images: “Select photos showing family groups” and “Include images of homes.”
 I happen to be particularly rich in photos of both types!

 The very large family group photo at left was taken in Goshen, New York, in 1857.
 It shows the extended family of my great-great-grandparents, John Steward and Catharine Elizabeth White, and includes Mrs. Steward’s mother, Harriet Le Roy White.
 Continue reading Family groups

 [Editor’s note: This post originally appeared in Vita Brevis on 5 April 2019.]

 How do you choose photos for a family history?
 Someone recently asked me that excellent question.
 She happened to have dozens, if not hundreds, of photos and didn’t know how to start.
-I had never really come up with guidelines for selecting photos, but as I answered the question, I realized that I do have some rough rules of thumb: Continue reading Selecting images for a family history
+I had never really come up with guidelines for selecting photos, but as I answered the question, I realized that I do have some rough rules of thumb: Continue reading ICYMI: Selecting images for a family history

 Last fall I was asked to do some research for a local historical society called Oregon Black Pioneers about a group of coal miners recruited to work in Coos County, Oregon, at the end of the nineteenth century.
 The project was entirely open-ended, so I decided to present it in two main sections: an organized compendium of newspaper articles about the Black miners at Beaver Hill, Oregon, and an attempt to trace the history and descendants of every Black miner in Coos County who appeared in the 1900 census.
 Continue reading Beaver Hill miners